nikhild7/Big_Data/Hive_Assignments/README.md

 ![Q1](https://user-images.githubusercontent.com/113916872/191071559-77a3d267-3b8e-490a-89da-8955afd84dbb.png)

-### c. b.
+### b.
 Find a product for which maximum orders were placed.
 -> select  PRODUCTLINE as maximum_ordered_product,
         sum(QUANTITYORDERED) as total_quantity
        from sales_order_data_orc